Request Your Free Consultation

 Are Gas or Electrical Issues a Breach of Habitability in Colorado?

-Gas and electrical issues are a breach of habitability in Colorado if they compromise your health and safety.
+Gas and electrical issues are a breach of the warranty of habitability in Colorado if they compromise your health and safety.
 That means that if you, as a tenant, suspect gas or electrical issues, you can report them in writing to your landlord and expect the matter to be remedied within 24 hours.
-Gas Issues and Breach of Warranty of Habitability When one considers the risks that go with certain types of gas issues, it is easy to see why they…
+Gas Issues and Breach of Warranty of Habitability When one considers the risks that go with certain types of gas issues, it is easy to…

 Read More